rachelabe01/CodeClause_Calculator_in_Python./README.md

 # Calculator
 This is a simple calculator application built using the Python tkinter library.
 It can perform basic arithmetic operations as well as trigonometric functions.
 # Features
-*Basic arithmetic operations: addition, subtraction, multiplication, and division *Trigonometric functions: sin, cos, and tan *Exponentiation: ^
+* Addition, subtraction, multiplication, and division
+* Trigonometric functions: sin, cos, and tan
-*Clear button: AC
-*Delete button: DEL
-*Error handling for invalid input
+* Exponential function: a^b
+* Clear button: clears the result field
+* Delete button: deletes the last character from the result field
+# Requirements
+* Python 3
+* tkinter library
+# Credits
+This project was created as part of an internship with CodeClause.